apache/openwhisk-deploy-kube/README.md

 [Helm](https://github.com/kubernetes/helm) is a tool to simplify the deployment and management of applications on Kubernetes clusters.
-Helm consists of the `helm` command line tool that you install on your development machine and the `tiller` runtime that you install on your Kubernetes cluster.
+Helm consists of the `helm` command line tool that you install on your development machine and the `tiller` runtime that is deployed on your Kubernetes cluster.

 For detailed instructions on installing Helm, see these [instructions](docs/helm.md).